einarwh/experiments-in-powerblog/content/blog-posts/mkay-one-validation-attribute-to-rule-them-all.md

 }
 ```

-This example shows the JSON AST for the Mkay expression “(> X (+ A B C))”.
+This example shows the JSON AST for the Mkay expression "(> X (+ A B C))".
 So in other words, the rule states that the value of X should be greater than the sum of A, B and C.

 As we saw earlier, the deserialized JSON is passed to a validation function factory.
 The transformation process is conceptually pretty simple: every node in the JSON AST becomes a function.
 A function may be composed from simpler functions, or it may simply return a value, such as a string or an integer.
 The final validation function corresponds to the root node of the AST.

 Let's look at an example.
-Below, you see pseudo-code for the validation function produced from the JSON AST for the Mkay expression “(> X (+ A B C))”.
+Below, you see pseudo-code for the validation function produced from the JSON AST for the Mkay expression "(> X (+ A B C))".

 ```javascript
 function() {